 Propane regulator guide

 Connecting your Calor gas bottle is simple when you know how, but in the meantime we've put together a handy guide to help you just in case you’re not familiar with what to do.
 You’ll find a step-by-step guide on how to correctly and safely connect propane gas bottles to your appliances, with details of how to remove and replace regulators.
-By following these straightforward instructions, you’ll be connecting and disconnecting gas bottles like a professional in no time.

 How to connect a Propane gas bottle